hamk-uas/DifferentialConv2d/README.md

 Preservation of Differential Characteristics of Kernels.
 ```

+This repository is intended for extending that work and for testing other convolutional layer border handling methods using the testing framework developed in of the eoriginal work.

 ## Installation

 **`PyTorch` is the only dependency for applications**.
 If you need a